port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

           --set-file configMap.config=./exporter-config/config.yaml --install
 ```

-This workflow will test for changes in the `exporter-config/config.yaml` file, and change will run and update the kubernetes exporter deployed to your cluster.
+This workflow will test for changes in the `exporter-config/config.yaml` file, and change will run and update the Kubernetes exporter deployed to your cluster.

 ## Summary

+In this use-case, you achieved a fully GitOps method for exporting data from a Kubernetes cluster to Port, using Port's K8s Exporter and Terraform provider.
+Now you will be able to view information such as replica counts for your deployments, node readiness and job run statuses, from Port.